 B. How Funding Works

 - OCE will support up to 50% of eligible project expenditures, to a maximum of $50,000.
 Expenditures may be incurred by the disruptor (applicant) and/or receptor (partner).

 - Projects can be up to 12 months in duration.

 - One award is allowable per disruptor company during the program lifetime.

 Flow of Funds

-Successful applicants and their partners, both disruptors and receptors, must execute OCE’s standard Funding Agreement within 30 days of notification of award.
+Successful applicants (disruptors), must execute OCE’s standard Funding Agreement within 30 days of notification of award.
 An executable copy of the agreement will be generated through OCE’s online system and sent to successful applicants and their partners upon project approval only.

 - Upon successful execution of the Funding Agreement, 25 per cent of funds will be released directly to the disruptor company.
 The remaining funding will be released to the disruptor company on a claims and reimbursement model for eligible expenses.
 Claims can be made when submitting interim report(s), and the final report, required at the end of the project.
 More information on reporting in section E. Project Reporting and Claims Requirements.

 - As funding will be released directly to the disruptor company, the disruptor company will be responsible for reimbursing the other partner(s), if necessary.